RiverUp/networkTR/LabReport.md

 10. Between the eighth node and the ninth node, the delay of the subsequent nodes all reached 250+ ms.  After that, the name of the router is English, and the destination is France, which should be connected to the border router between Asia and Europe.

 ## <font color=Crimson>Wireshark_Ethernet and ARP</font>
+### Abstract
+investigate the Ethernet protocol and the ARP protocol.
+### Procedures
+1. Start up the Wireshark packet sniffer
+2. Enter the following URL into the browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-ethereal-lab-file3.html
+3. Stop Wireshark packet capture.
+First, find the packet numbers of the HTTP GET message that was sent from the computer to gaia.cs.umass.edu, as well as the beginning of the HTTP response message sent to the computer by gaia.cs.umass.edu.
+4. change Wireshark’s “listing of captured packets” window so that it shows information only about protocols below IP by selecting Analyze->Enabled Protocols.
+Then uncheck the IPv4 box and select OK.
+5. Select the Ethernet frame containing the HTTP GET message.
+6. type arp -a in the Windows powershell
+7. clear the ARP cache,  ny arp –d * command
+8. Start up the Wireshark packet sniffer
+9. Enter the following URL into the browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-lab-file3.html
+10. Stop Wireshark packet capture uncheck the IPv4 box and select OK.

+### Results
 ![arp1](arp1.png)
 1. 48-bit Ethernet address of my computer is a8:7e:ea:59:44:cb
 2. The 48-bit destination address in the Ethernet frame id 14:14:4b:44:fd.